 For newly built properties that are accepting applications, please contact the leasing staff by phone to have one mailed to you, or visit the leasing office to pick up an application.
 It is important to note that when we open a development, we generally move people in on a “first qualified, first offered” basis.
 In other words, once we begin taking applications, we process files and move people in as fast as possible, so submitting your completed application and responding to information requests in a timely manner is critical.

 When a property is under construction and we are not yet ready to accept applications, we have a mailing list, which allows you to be notified when application information is available.
 Click here to see properties that are under construction.

 Most of our existing properties have waitlists for future vacancies.
 To find out which properties have open waitlists and are accepting applications, please call the properties directly.
 Due to the high demand for quality affordable housing, some of our properties may have closed waiting lists.
 We cannot predict how long you may be on a waiting list until housing becomes available.
-Vist our Property Finder to search our properties and filter by type, county and/or city, or for a listing of BRIDGE properties, click here.
+Visit our Property Finder to search our properties and filter by type, county and/or city.

 Please note that getting on the upcoming property mailing list and/or sending in an application does not guarantee you an apartment.
 All applicants are subject to our tenant selection process and are not guaranteed an apartment until they have completed the process and a move-in date has been scheduled with a staff member.
 Click here to find out more information about rental opportunities.

 Q: I’ve applied for an apartment at a BRIDGE development and haven’t heard anything.
 What should I do?

 If you’ve applied at an operating property, please call the property’s management office.
 You can obtain contact information for individual properties by using our Property Finder to search and filter by type, county and/or city.
 For a new development: Please be patient.
 You should receive confirmation of receipt of your application within 4 weeks.

 Q: Who manages your apartment buildings?